raphael-group/hatchet/docs/source/doc_manual_install.md

 1. **Get [Gurobi](http://www.gurobi.com/)** (v9.0.2)

-    The coordinate-method applied by HATCHet is based on several integer linear programming (ILP) formulations.
+    The coordinate-method applied by HATCHet2 is based on several integer linear programming (ILP) formulations.
 Gurobi is a commercial ILP solver with two licensing options: (1) a single-host license where the license is tied to a single computer and (2) a network license for use in a compute cluster (using a license server in the cluster).
 Both options are freely and [easily available](http://www.gurobi.com/academia/academia-center) for users in academia.
 [Download](https://www.gurobi.com/downloads/gurobi-optimizer-eula) Gurobi for your specific platform.